Social Equity & Green Jobs

 Equitable Housing

-The City continues to address equity by planning for future housing and through existing housing programs.
-Ongoing programs include the City’s Section 8 Housing Program and Community Development Block Grant Program.
-Since 1995 the City of Encinitas Housing Authority (EHA) has operated a Section 8 Rental Assistance Program.
+The City continues to address equity through existing affordable housing programs and planning for future affordable housing.
+Ongoing programs include the City’s Housing Choice Voucher Program (Section 8 rental assistance) and Community Development Block Grant Program (CDBG).
+Since 1995 the city of Encinitas Housing Authority (EHA) has operated a Section 8 Rental Assistance Program.
 The Section 8 Program offers financial rental assistance to low-income Encinitas households through a voucher-based program.
 The program is very popular with an ongoing wait list.
-Additionally, the City has managed a Community Development Block Grant (CDBG) program since 2011.
-The CDBG program facilitates the administration of federal funding for housing related projects to create a suitable living environment, to provide decent housing, or to create economic opportunities for low-to-moderate-income households and communities.
+Additionally, the city has managed a CDBG program since 2011.
+The CDBG program facilitates the administration of federal funding for housing related projects to create a suitable living environment, to provide decent housing, or to create economic opportunities for low-to-moderate income households and communities.

 Equitable Housing